chakrabar/chakrabar.github.io/_posts/articles/2018-05-08-neo4j-shortest-distance.md

 It returns the path _"Amritsar --> Bengaluru --> Hyderabad"_, with a total distance of 810km.

 Note that it returns the _shortest path_ that has _minimum number of hops_.
 It does not take the distance into calculation.
 This is the behaviour of the default `shortestpath()` function and no custom property is used for the calculation.

-This is definitely not be the best solution for a map navigation problem, as the _"shortest path"_ is not actually the shortest one as per the distance traversed.
-But this is very useful in lot of situations like calculation the most efficient path to deliver data packets over a wired network (where no. of hops is more costly than distance) or figuring out closest relation between two persons on a social network.
+This is definitely not be the best solution for a map navigation problem, as the _"shortest path"_ is not actually the shortest one as per our distance property is concerned.
+But this is very useful in lot of situations like calculation the most efficient path to deliver data packets over a wired network (with minimum hops) or figuring out closest relation between two persons on a social network.

 #### Weighted shortest path - distance